vokator-online/monda_py04_django/07_function_views_more/0703en_done_index.md

 ## Making index dashboard more powerful and beautiful

-First we will completely refactor the view, restructurizing it for more convenient procedural dashboard rendering:
+First we will completely refactor the view, restructurizing it for more convenient procedural dashboard rendering, adding more widget options while reducing code per widget to both define in the view and render:

-* creating separate lists for dashboard widgets as tuples, containing widget title as 0th, and data as 1st item - one for common, another for user dashboard
+* creating separate lists for common and user dashboards widgets as tuples, containing widget title as 0th item, data as 1st item, and optionally link to view as 2nd item
 * to reduce amount of code we will use intermediate variables for querysets
 * pack dashboards and up to 5 `undone_tasks` list to context